Teen jumps out of plane emergency door at San Francisco

 - Death of Costco co-founder Jeff Brotman, 74, ‘a complete shock’

-- Seattle could see near triple-digit temps this week — and it's not expected to cool down much at night

-- Families of victims of Marysville-Pilchuck High School shooting settle lawsuit for $18 million

-- Live election updates: Jenny Durkan leads in Seattle mayor’s race, followed by Cary Moon, Nikkita Oliver WATCH
+- How the primary election unfolded: Jenny Durkan leads in Seattle mayor’s race, King County Prop.
+1 losing WATCH

-- Malik McDowell on his way to Seattle, could report to Seahawks Tuesday

 “It was as if he was like flying out, like it was really fast,” Gibson told San Jose television station KNTV.